Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 4.md

 ![](media/9b9ac7015305136fcf73d455ff2cd183.png)

-Of course, if we wanted to have additional exported bones to attach weapons or accessories, we could do that with the dropdown below it.
+Of course, if we wanted to have additional sockets to attach weapons or accessories, we might do that with the dropdown below it.
+We could also set it up with *Socket* authoring components later.

 ## Sampling an Entire Pose at Once

-Unlike exposed skeletons which rely on the entity transform system, optimized skeletons maintain their own root-space hierarchy in Dynamic Buffers and Blob Assets.
+Unlike exposed skeletons which rely on the entity transform system, optimized skeletons maintain their own root-space hierarchy in dynamic buffers and blob assets.
 Due to this complexity, it is not recommended to work with the raw components.
 Instead, we will be using `OptimizedSkeletonAspect`.

 ```csharp